jverzani/JGUI.jl/README.md

 # Manipulate

-The easiest way to create a GUI is to use the `manipulate` function, which can be used to evaluate an expression parameterized by values coming from easily specified controls within a GUI.
+The easiest way to create a GUI with this package is to use the `manipulate` function, which can be used to evaluate an expression parameterized by values coming from easily specified controls within a GUI.

-For example, consider the expression (using a modified version of Winston):
+For example, consider the expression below which computes a Winston plot object:

 ```
+using JGUI
 expr = quote
-     plot(x -> sin(u * x), 0, 2pi)
+     f(x) = sin(u*x)
+     p = FramedPlot()
+     x = linspace(0, 2pi)
+     add(p, Curve(x, map(f, x)))
+     p
 end
 ```